Imogen and Twinka at Yosemite

 Imogen and Twinka at Yosemite is a 1974 photograph by Judy Dater.
 It depicts elderly photographer Imogen Cunningham, encountering nude model Twinka Thiebaud behind a tree in Yosemite National Park.
-It is considered Dater's most popular photograph and according to the photographer, was inspired by Thomas Hart Benton's painting Persephone, which portrays a voyeur observing a nude woman reclining against a tree, who had been bathing in a stream.
+It is considered Dater's most popular photograph and, according to the photographer, was inspired by Thomas Hart Benton's painting Persephone, which portrays a voyeur observing a nude woman, who had been bathing in a stream, reclining against a tree.

 Background

-Dater had been familiar with Benton's 1938 Persephone painting and its theme of voyeurism since her childhood, and it inspired her to attempt several earlier photos based on that theme.
+Dater had been familiar with Benton's 1938–39 Persephone painting and its theme of voyeurism since her childhood, and it inspired her to attempt several earlier photos based on that theme.
 She has said that it "really worked" with this particular photo, because "it's a twist, given that it's two women looking at each other."

 At the time the photograph was taken, Cunningham was 90 years old and had been a famous photographer for 60 years.
 Dater had been a friend and admirer for the previous ten years, and considered Cunningham her mentor.
 The nude model, Twinka Thiebaud, was the daughter of painter Wayne Thiebaud.
 Dater had earlier photographed Twinka fully clothed, in 1970.

 The photograph was taken as part of a workshop called "The Nude in the Landscape", organized by Ansel Adams, that had about 100 students.
 Dater was one of the instructors, and Cunningham was a guest lecturer.
 According to Twinka Thiebaud, the event started out in an undisciplined way.
 The clueless students swarmed around the nude models, and they "pounced like paparazzi", and were "unruly and disorganized".
 Dater, Cunningham and Thiebaud stepped away from the crowd, and approached the tree.
 There, as many of the students gathered around her, Dater demonstrated how to work with a model.
 This photograph was the result.